EWinner1/ewinner1.github.io/source/_posts/hello-world.md

 ---
-title: Hello World
+title: Hello, let's go quick start!
 date: 2023-03-01 12:46:11
 tags: [Blog]
 categories: [Github pages] #分类
 ---

 Welcome to [Hexo](https://hexo.io/)
 This is your very first post.
-Check [documentation](https://hexo.io/docs/) for more info.
+Check [English documentation](https://hexo.io/docs/) or [中文文档](https://hexo.io/zh-cn/docs/index.html) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## Quick Start